Private Equity in Russia

 - Russian Direct Investment Fund: This firm also focuses on co-investment and growth.
 The chief sectors this firm invests in are construction, natural resources, and agriculture.
 It invests in Russia and nearby countries and also in China.

 Private Equity Recruitment in Russia

 Let’s have a look at how private equity firms in Russia recruit candidates.
-Have a look at the process below and you would have good idea about how the whole recruitment is done in private equity firms in Russia –
+Have a look at the process below, and you would have a good idea about how the whole recruitment is done in private equity firms in Russia –

-- Need of experience in similar fields: In Russia, you can do an internship if you’re absolutely certain about the path you would choose (e.g. private equity).
-But just after coming out of the graduation, not all students are confident about what they want to do.
+- The need to experience in similar fields: In Russia, you can do an internship if you’re absolutely certain about the path you would choose (e.g., private equity).
+But just after coming out of graduation, not all students are confident about what they want to do.
 They can have a basic idea (like finance in a broader sense), but not specifically.
 That is why it’s better that you get started somewhere.
 It can be accounting or auditing or investment banking.
-But if you have few years if experience in any finance related fields, it will certainly help.
+But if you have few years if experience in any finance-related fields, it will certainly help.

 - Impressing the head-hunters: There are two things you need to remember if you want to get through the interviews conducted by the private equity firms in Russia.
 The first thing you need to remember that you need to impress the head-hunters if you want to get ahead of the “fit” interview.
 And the second thing is you need to have some kind of experience to impress the head-hunters.
 The head-hunters must see in you the willingness and the capability the private equity firm is looking for.